-- · Registration and approval of food premises - Inspection of food premises including manufacturing, catering and retail premises in accordance with a range of legislation and guidance, and taking into consideration the Council's Regulation and Enforcement Policy - Implementation of the national Food hygiene Rating Scheme including publication of food hygiene inspection results on the national website. - Dealing with potential food hazards including Food Alerts - Inspection of foodstuffs and the formulation and implementation of sampling programmes for analysis in relation to composition and labelling and/or microbiological examination. - Investigation of complaints relating to food and hygiene of food premises and investigation of cases of suspected food poisoning - Providing advice and information on food safety matters - The provision of specialized food safety education programmes, and signposting to other commercially available training services - Food safety and nutrition promotional activities, including participation in National Food Safety Week, and the development and promotion of actions to improve nutrition & health and reduce food poverty. - Provision of practical food safety and port health training to environmental health students. - Investigation of incidents of statutorily notifiable food and water related illnesses on behalf of the Director of Public Health of the Public Health Agency. - Inspection of third country (non EU) imported food of non-animal origin. - In partnership with the Department of Agriculture, Environment and Rural Affairs the operation of the Port of Belfast Border Inspection Post and the inspection of Products of Animal Origin. - Inspection of vessels (ships including passenger ferries) arriving at the Port to ensure compliance with International and United Kingdom health and hygiene requirements including food safety and control of infectious diseases and to issue Ship Sanitation Certificates as required. - Enforcement of legislation relating to import control of Organic products - Enforcement of legislation to control illegal, unregulated and unreported fishing in order to ensure food safety, protect marine ecosystems, to assist national and regional efforts to manage fisheries sustainably and prevent food fraud. - The issuing of export certificates required for the export of consignments of food from NI to third countries
+- Inspection of food premises including manufacturing, catering and retail premises in accordance with a range of legislation and guidance, and taking into consideration the Council's Regulation and Enforcement Policy - Registration of food premises - Implementation of the national Food hygiene Rating Scheme including publication of food hygiene inspection results on the national website. - Dealing with potential food hazards including Food Alerts - Approval of premises for the production and supply of products of animal origin - Inspection of foodstuffs and the formulation and implementation of sampling programmes for analysis in relation to composition and labelling and/or microbiological examination. - Investigation of complaints relating to food and hygiene of food premises and Investigation of cases of suspected food poisoning - Providing advice and information on food safety matters - The provision of specialized food safety education programmes, and signposting to other commercially available training services - Food safety and nutrition promotional activities, including participation in National Food Safety Week, the Healthier Chinese Project and the development and promotion of actions to improve nutrition & health and reduce food poverty. - Provision of practical food safety and port health training to environmental health students. - Investigation of incidents of statutorily notifiable food and water related illnesses on behalf of the Director of Public Health of the Public Health Agency. - Inspection of third country (non EU) imported food of non animal origin. - In partnership with the Department of Agriculture and Rural Development the operation of the Port of Belfast Border Inspection Post and the inspection of Products of Animal Origin. - Inspection of vessels (ships including passenger ferries) arriving at the Port to ensure compliance with International and United Kingdom health and hygiene requirements including food safety and control of infectious diseases and to issue Ship Sanitation Certificates as required. - Enforcement of legislation relating to import and control of Organic produce - Enforcement of legislation to control Illegal, unregulated and unreported fishing - The issuing of export certificates required for the export of consignments of food from NI to third countries

 The service is currently provided by members of staff employed by Belfast City Council.
-All staff involved in the inspection of food and food premises meet the qualification and competency requirements of the Food Law Code of Practice.
+All staff involved in the inspection of food and food premises meet the qualification and experience requirements of the Food Law Code of Practice.
+Staff competence levels and authorisations are currently being reviewed as a result of changes to the Food Law Code of Practice.